Frequently Asked Questions (FAQs)

 How much will the Uniform CPA Exam cost?

-(Paid by an applicant who is applying to sit for the CPA Exam as a California candidate for the first time.)
+(Applicants seeking to qualify to sit for the CPA Exam as a California Candidate for the first time.)

-(Paid by an applicant who was previously approved to sit for the CPA Exam as a California candidate.)
+(Applicants previously approved to sit for the CPA Exam as a California Candidate.)

 When can I apply for the Uniform CPA Exam?